gustav0d/gustav0d/README.md

 [![Offline Chromium game dino gif][dino-url]][dino-url]

-### If you want talk about anything (tech related or not) or you're just interested about learning in public as well, make sure to [get in touch][all-links] with me!
+### If you want talk about anything (tech related or not) or you're just interested about learning in public as well, make sure to [get in touch][all-links]!

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->